 - schools and colleges.

-Others work in the voluntary sector and for medical charities and not-for-profit organisations.
+You can also find work in the voluntary sector and with medical charities and not-for-profit organisations.

-Opportunities in the private sector can be found, for example, in private healthcare organisations working as a lifestyle consultant, and working in the field of alternative medicine and therapies.
+There are a range of opportunities in the private sector, working, for example, in private healthcare organisations as a lifestyle consultant or working in alternative medicine and therapies.
 Many of these options involve being self-employed.